 A stroke occurs when blood flow to the brain is hindered and cell death ensues.
 An ischemic stroke is caused by lack of blood flow, while a hemorrhagic stroke is the result of bleeding.
 Both types of strokes – if not caught in time – cause the brain to function improperly.
 Symptoms and side effects of a stroke include loss of sensation, paralysis, cognitive difficulties, inability to express oneself, loss of vision, and dizziness.
 In many cases, the aforementioned side effects are permanent, as brain damage is considered irreversible.

 However, stem cell therapy can aid a patient in stroke recovery.
-At the Cell Surgical Network, preliminary studies with stroke patients have indicated a success rate in 55% of patients underwent therapy with autologous adipose derived stem cells from the stromal vascular fraction.
+At the Cell Surgical Network, preliminary studies with stroke patients have indicated a success rate in 55% of patients who underwent therapy with autologous adipose derived stem cells from the stromal vascular fraction.

 In a follow-up study3 of stroke patients who underwent stem cell therapy during recovery, researchers found that there were no significant side effects five years following the therapy.
 In comparison to control groups, patients that received stem cell therapy had improved conditions, which was associated with serum levels of stromal cell-derived factor-1.
 Therefore, stem cell therapy is believed to safe and effective for stroke recovery.

 Multiple sclerosis (MS) is a demyelinating disease in which the nerve cells in both the brain and spinal cord are damaged.
 As a result, the nervous system struggles to communicate with the rest of the body.
 Symptoms include blindness, double vision, sensory problems, weakness, and loss of coordination, among others.
 MS can occur in isolated or progressive attacks, and neurological problems commonly remain.